travis-ci/docs-travis-ci-com/user/languages/csharp.md

 #### Other test frameworks

 If you're using other test frameworks the process is similar.
 Please note that the MSTest framework is not supported, as it only works on Windows/Visual Studio.

+### Addons

+The [Coverity Scan](/user/coverity-scan/) addon is not supported because it only works with msbuild on Windows right now.